← All varieties

 Belle Et Bonne

-An old Connecticut variety, documented in Southeastern New York.
+An old Connecticut apple, first noted by Downing (1857) as a Connecticut variety occasionally found in Southeastern New York.
+It was particularly esteemed in the neighborhood of Hartford (Thomas, 1903).
 Downing regarded it as probably identical with the Belle Bonne of Hogg, which was first described by Parkinson in 1629.
-The variety is quite distinct from Billy Bond.
-Despite its age and handsome appearance, it has never become a standard kind in the markets of New York and is not recommended for planting in the state.
+It is quite distinct from Billy Bond.
+Although an old variety, it has never become a standard kind in the markets of New York State.

 Tree